M-Quinn/DesignPatterns/README.md

 # DesignPatterns #
-This project is built for in C# Unity 6.
+This project is built in C# Unity 6.

 Programming design patterns can be hard to understand so this is a collection of practical examples for learning purposes.
 This project aims to showcase 22 design patterns in C#/Unity for educational purposes.